 Established in 2004, the month-long Edinburgh Art Festival is the newest major addition to Edinburgh's Festivals in August, but it filled a longtime gap.
 Visual art somehow seemed obscured by the creative mayhem of the rest of the festival before the galleries clubbed together and launched their own festival within the Edinburgh Festival.

 The Edinburgh Art Festival takes place in a circuit of galleries and artist-run spaces across the city (too many to list above).
 In a typical year, there are over 45 exhibitions across more than 30 venues.
+In 2023, there are 55 projects and exhibitions in around 35 venues.

 As are the galleries throughout the year, many of the exhibitions and shows are free.